splunk/public-o11y-docs/gdi/get-data-in/application/php/instrumentation/instrument-php-application.rst

 You can deploy the PHP instrumentation using Docker.
 Follow these steps to get started:

 #.
 Create a startup shell script in a location Docker can access.
-The script can have any name, for example ``startup.sh``.
+The script can have any name, for example ``setup.sh``.

 #.
 Edit the startup shell script to export the environment variables described in :ref:`install-php-instrumentation`.